 He first came to prominence in 2006 as guitarist and founder of Monotonix, which was hailed by SPIN as "the most exciting live band in rock’n’roll.”
-Monotonix shows bordered on performance art, with band members duct-taping themselves to the audience, setting their equipment on fire and ending their shows outside venues in what would become impromptu street drum raves.
+Monotonix concerts bordered on performance art, destroying the barrier between performer and audience as band members would duct-tape themselves to the audience, set their equipment on fire, and often take their shows outside venues, ending their concerts as ecstatic street raves.

-His recent solo work is known to incorporate relentless raw energy and adventurous production techniques, with a nearly uncanny ability to absorb and juxtapose different styles.
-It was seen by the New York Times as echoing genres as versatile as “funk from Benin; Cuban son from Senegal; Chicano rock from Los Angeles; Afro-Brazilian soul from Rio de Janeiro; and the pentatonic and Arabic scales that connect much of the world," leading SPIN to refer to his concerts as “unlike anything you have seen before, cults have been formed over less”.
+These vast travels exposed Gat to an endless array of genres and styles, leading the New York Times to describe his work as echoing “funk from Benin; Cuban son from Senegal; Chicano rock from Los Angeles; Afro-Brazilian soul from Rio de Janeiro; and the pentatonic and Arabic scales that connect much of the world."
+SPIN referred to a his concerts as a "religious experience, a punk-grounded improvisational journey," adding "you’ve never seen anything like it before.
+Cults have been formed over less”.

 US Booking/Press – Jonathan Lee Horne